Q. What is the difference between sentence case and mixed case?

 A photograph: | Climate march in Toronto, Canada. |

-Title case is used for containers because they are names, which are proper nouns.
+Mixed/title case is used for names of websites or journals.
 This means you capitalize:

 - The first word; and